Prahalad08/event-publishing-portal/README.md

-A simple django project for an event publishing portal
+A simple django project for an event publishing portal!!!